 back to Jitbit Blog home About this blog

 Your employees are your most valuable asset.
-And dealing with internal employee-facing issues is just as important as solving the customer-facing ones.
+Helping them quickly when something breaks is just as important as supporting paying customers.

-Our survey of Jitbit customers showed that more than 45% of companies using help desk software use it exclusively for internal IT support, without ever connecting external customers to it.
+Our survey of Jitbit customers showed that more than 45% of companies using help desk software use it exclusively for employee-facing IT support, without ever connecting external customers to it.

 Survey showing 45% of companies use help desk for internal support only

-And even though the requirements overlap with customer-facing tools, an internal help desk needs a different feature set.
+And even though the requirements overlap with customer-facing tools, supporting employees well calls for a different feature set.
 Here's what actually matters — and what most "top 10 lists" leave out.

 1. Single sign-on (SSO)